-In addition, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered in relation to their costs.
-Because of the inherent limitations in all Control Systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within the Group have been detected.
+In addition, the design of a Control System must reflect the fact that there are resource constraints, and the benefits of controls must be considered in relation to their costs.
+Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within our Group have been detected.
 These inherent limitations include the reality that judgments in decision making may be incomplete, and failures may occur due to simple errors or mistakes.
-Additionally, controls may be surrounded by the individual acts of some people, through the collusion of two or more people or by ignoring the control.
+Additionally, controls can be surrounded by individual acts of some people, by the collusion of two or more people or by disregarding the control.
 The design of any control system is also based in part on certain actions about the probability of future events, and there can be no assurance that any control will succeed in achieving its goals under all possible future conditions.
-Over time, a control may become inadequate because of changes in conditions, or the degree of compliance with control-related policies or procedures may deteriorate.
-Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and go undetected.
+Over time, control may become inadequate because of condition changes, or the degree of compliance with control-related policies or procedures may deteriorate.
+Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.